 Jesus knew this man had no hope of earning eternal life by obeying the law because God’s standard is perfection.
 Only one person ever lived a perfect life and that is Jesus.
 The lawyer continued: “Okay, but who exactly is my neighbor (My paraphrase)?”
 This was an important question because for the first century Jew, their “neighbor” referred to fellow Jews.
 Everyone else – Roman, Samaritan, and Arab – could be treated differently.

 That’s when Jesus went one step further by applying this verse to everyone.
 It wasn’t about identifying the people we SHOULD love versus those whom we can ignore.
-It was about loving all people.
+It was about loving ALL people.
 Period.
-He teaches us to START with loving our fellow believers within the church, while always loving those outside the church as well.
+Jesus teaches us to START with loving our fellow believers within the church, in addition to always loving those outside the church, as well.